neumino/rethinkdbdash/README.md

 - Better backtraces

 Long backtraces are split on multiple lines.
-In case the driver cannot parse the query, it will provide a better location of the error.
+In case the driver cannot parse the query, it provides a better location of the error.

 - Different handling for queries that cannot be parsed on the server.